 www.crosswalkcom/devotionals offers a variety from which you may choose.

 Scripture in song: a great deal of Scripture has been put to music across the centuries.
-Search YouTube and Pandora for songs you love.
+Search YouTube and Pandora for songs.

 Teaching and preaching: podcasts and YouTube videos are just two ways to open yourself up to teaching and preaching to assist in your daily connection with God.

 Set aside a little time (at least) each day to encounter God in this way.
 Doing it with your partner (or a friend) can move you both toward God as well as intimacy with each other.

 This is the next piece of the four-fold activity in Acts 2.
 Fellowship has to do with community, but the meaning has become a bit distorted as today we largely associate it with potluck dinners or parties.
 While the idea of enjoying one another’s company is wonderful, it may not be exactly what the early church was up to.
 Fellowship, in the Greek text, is koinonia, which has at its core the idea of sharing something — or in this case — Someone, in common.
 When the early church fellowshipped, they shared with each other what they had received from the Lord.
 Fellowship is not simply a social gathering; it is an intimate connection with others, with God as both the source of and reason for the association.